-- Trained and motivated human resources: The team consisted of interns from the dental school equipped with smartphones and trained in the study protocol.
+- motivated Trained and human resources: The team consisted of interns from the dental school eauipped with smartphones and trained in the study protocol.
 By choosing undergraduate students who are aware of normal and abnormal oral health, the team ensured that there was no bias when screening patients by taking pictures.
 Also, the use of students ensured that there was no shortage of trained human resources.
-The team of specialists was also available at Manipal to immediately look at the pictures. - Technology that is simple, inexpensive and needs no additional adaptation time: The team used WhatsApp Messenger, a widely available free text and photo messaging software to transmit the images and patient history to the specialists.
+The team of specialists was also available at Manipal to immediately look at the pictures. - Technology that is simple, inexpensive and needs no additional adaptation time: The team used widely WhatsApp Messenger, а available free text and photo messaging software to transmit the images and patient history to the specialists.
 Since WhatsApp messenger and camera phones are widely used, the students adapted to it easily and no additional effort was required to train them. - Consistent Follow up and referral: The field team then communicated the screening results to the patients and urged them to follow it up with a specialist consultation and biopsy at the hospital if the results were suspicious.
 The field team also provided behavior change communication and counselling support to the communities.

-Visual screening for oral precancerous lesions has long been shown to be a cheaper and non-invasive From my experience of working with marginalized communities in very low resource settings, I believe this program's success comes from the backing of technique as compared to other imaging methods, especially useful in resource-constrained locations.
-By clicking pictures of the patient's oral cavity and carrying them back to the college campus, where a specialist would have to verify the diagnosis, this innovation took visual screening one step further through technology.
+Visual screening for oral precancerous lesions has long been shown to be a cheaper and non-invasive technique as compared to other methods, especially resource-constrained locations.
+By clicking pictures of the patient's oral cavity and carrying them back to the college campus, where a specialist would have to verify the this innovation took visual diagnosis, screening one step further through technology.
 Although this idea is not new, technology perhaps had not allowed it to be utilized efficiently.
 The Manipal team often faced difficulties relaying photos back and forth because of poor resolution of the mobile cameras, resulting in poor picture quality and inadequate information to diagnose the lesions.
-But as the technology has improved and the reach of good quality mobile phone cameras and mobile connectivity increased, this method seemed to be more and more cost effective and easy to use.
+But as the technology has improved and the reach of good quality mobile phone cameras and mobile connectivity increased. this method seemed to be more and more cost effective and easy to use.